TomaszStr/RemitlyInternTask/README.md

 ## Description

 The `JSON Validator` program is a simple tool for validating the structure of a AWS::IAM::Role Policy JSON file.
 It checks whether the JSON contains the correct fields.
-If JSON file format is incorrect it informs about it, if it's correct it checks whether
+If JSON file format is incorrect it informs about it, if it's correct it checks whether the resource field contains single "*" if so it returns false, otherwise true.

 ## Installation